C2SM/odin-comin/README.md

 ## Configuration
-All runtime options are handled via a YAML configuration file, e.g.:
+All runtime options are handled via a YAML configuration file.
+The example below corresponds to a test example available upon request.
+In this example, ICON-ART fields are interplated to TROPOMI satellite observations and total columns are extrapolated above the model top using CAMS global model data.

 NUMBER_OF_NN: 4
 time_interval_writeout: 3600